EveNyarango/Hero-Squad/README.md

 Eve Nyarang'o

 ## Description
-Its an application that gives the user to create a squad and also add a hero to the squad.
+Its an application that gives the user a chance to create a squad and also add a hero to the squad.

 ## Installation
 Install sdk